rjhoyle/cs151-fall2025/docs/syllabus.md

 Component 	| %
 Initial Questionnaire 	| 2%
-Weekly Reflections 	| 5%
 Reading Exercises 	| 10%
 Class Participation 	| 10%
 Midterm Exam 	| 10%
 Final Exam 	| 15%
-Lab Assignments and Problem Sets 	| 48%
+Lab Assignments and Problem Sets 	| 53%

 ## Late Homework Policy

 Unless otherwise specified, each lab and problem set will be due at 11:59 PM on Sunday night of the week following the start of the lab assignment.
 Late submissions are strongly discouraged.
 However, life happens, and if you need extra time to complete a lab assignment or problem set, you can request a grace period and move the deadline by up to four days.
 Grace periods must be requested before the original deadline using the Google Form linked on our course Blackboard page.
 Completing the assignment during your grace period will incur no late penalty.
-Otherwise, late submissions will be penalized up to 25% per day (after any requested grace period) that they are late.
+Otherwise, late submissions will be penalized up to 10% per day (after any requested grace period) that they are late.
 Submissions are considered late if they are turned in one minute or more after the deadline.

 Please keep in mind that we will have lab assignments almost every week, so falling behind on one lab shortens the amount of time available to complete the next lab.
 If, due to hardship or any reason you will need to turn in a significant number of late labs, please meet with your instructor to discuss so we can work together to create a plan to best support your learning.